Castleton

 1. The Castle: home to Greenvale's ruling Parliament.
 This building is the only one if its size and type construction in the Valley.
 Only the temples of Kehret and St. Romanus come close to rivaling it.
 It is quite new still, averaging 50 to 70 years of age, and the stones are kept a gleaming grey-white through magical scrubbing.
 More than 300 people live or work on a daily basis within its walls.

-Each of Greenvale's ruling counts, the Duke, the Abbot of Kehret, and the Abbess of Elanora, as well as the Senior Knights of St. Justin and St. Iylyria all have quarters here.
-So do several of the independent Barons who are recognized allies of Greenvale's.
+Each of Greenvale's ruling Counts, the Duke, the Abbot of Kehret, and the Abbess of Elanora, as well as the Senior Knights of St. Justin and St. Iylyria all have an office or living quarters here.
+So do the Marcher Barons.

 2. Civic Court: where the region's County level business is conducted.
 The Count holds a monthly court here.